-Schlumberger’s (SLB) Drilling segment witnessed the highest revenue fall at 32% in 4Q16 compared to 4Q15.
-The segment was followed by the Reservoir Characterization segment at a ~23% fall and the Production segment at a 17% fall.
+Schlumberger’s (SLB) Drilling segment witnessed the highest revenue fall of 32% in 4Q16 compared to 3Q16, followed by its Reservoir Characterization segment at a ~23% fall and its Production segment at a 17% fall.

 In 2Q16, Schlumberger added Cameron to its product group after its acquisition of Cameron International on April 1, 2016.
 Schlumberger generated $1.3 billion in revenue from Cameron in 4Q16.
-Schlumberger makes up 5.6% of the ProShares Ultra Oil & Gas ETF (DIG).
+Schlumberger accounts for 6.4% of the ProShares Ultra Oil & Gas ETF (DIG).

 Schlumberger’s segment margin analysis

-The Reservoir Characterization segment’s 4Q16 operating income margin fell to 19% from 24% last year.
-The Production segment’s operating margin fell to 6% in 4Q16 from 11% in 4Q15.
-The Drilling segment’s operating margin fell to 12% in 4Q16 from 17% in 4Q15.
+The Reservoir Characterization group’s 4Q16 operating income margin fell to 19% from 24% last year.
+The Production group’s operating margin also fell from 11% in 4Q15 to 6% in 4Q16.

 Negative factors affecting SLB’s results